BrianYang2013/JHU_AI_Journey/13 - EN.605.742 Deep Neural Networks/README.md

 # About this course

+This course is fantastic and definitely worth your time.
+Here are a few key takeaways:

+- Randomness is part of life and part of this course.
+- Remember, effort doesn't always translate to progress; focus on the journey, not just the outcome.
+- Take the opportunity to learn from your peers.

 ## Course

-DNN, DL, NLP, CV, ML, NN, TF, CNN, RNN, LSTM, GAN, DRL
+DNN, DL, NLP, CV, ML, NN, TF, CNN, RNN, LSTM, GRU, GAN, DRL

 ## General